-Type of development Residential development within 5.6km of the Solent SPA Contribution Sought A developer contribution needs to be paid for every net additional dwelling.
+Type of development Residential development including tourism and overnight accommodation within 5.6km of the Solent SPA Contribution Sought A developer contribution needs to be paid for every net additional dwelling.
 The Solent Recreation Mitigation Strategy introduced a sliding scale of developer contributions based upon bedroom size .
 The contributions are updated each year in line with the Retail Price Index.
 Some housing schemes, particularly those located close to a SPA boundary, may need to provide additional mitigation measures.
-The Council, with advice from Natural England, will consider the mitigation requirements for such development proposals on a case- by-case basis Relevant Adopted Local Plan policies Policy E5
+The Council, with advice from Natural England, will consider the